sine-fdn/ileap-extension/pilot-testing/README.md

 SINE is implementing ACT, an Automated Conformance Testing tool that will allow you to test your implementation against the iLEAP Tech Specs.

 The Web version of ACT is available at [https://act.sine.dev](https://act.sine.dev).
-We also aim to provide the possibility of integrating ACT in your CI/CD pipeline.
+You can also integrate ACT in your CI/CD pipeline.
 Please find more information [here](https://github.com/sine-fdn/act).

 Please note that ACT is currently in its beta phase.
 If you have any questions or feedback, please get in touch with [Martin](mailto:martin@sine.foundation) or [Raimundo](mailto:raimundo@sine.foundation).